stonea/sst-pingpong/README.md

 # sst-pingpong

-This repository contains files implementing a 2-dimensional ping-pong simulation and the scripts necessary to do scaling evaluation and profiling of the simulation.
-The simulation code was prepared by Andy Stone; the scaling and profiling evaluations by Brandon Neth.
+This repository contains files implementing a 1 or 2 dimensional ping-pong simulation and the scripts necessary to do scaling evaluation and profiling of the simulation.
+The simulation code was prepared by Andy Stone and the submission/profiling scripts by Brandon Neth.

 To study SST’s scalability, we have developed a "ping pong” benchmark.
 The purpose of this benchmark is to study SST's performance when conducting a simulation that consists of large numbers of simple components.